Cretezy/dSock/README.md

 - `jwt`: JWT created previously

 You can load-balance a cluster of workers, as long as the load-balancer supports WebSockets.

+#### Errors

+The following errors can happen during connection:

+- `ERROR_GETTING_CLAIM`: If an error occurred during fetching the claim (Redis error)
+- `MISSING_CLAIM`: If the claim ID doesn't exists.
+This can also happen if the claim has expired
+- `INVALID_EXPIRATION`: If the claim has an invalid expiration (shouldn't happen unless Redis error)
+- `EXPIRED_CLAIM`: If the claim has expired, but Redis hasn't expired the claim on it's own
+- `INVALID_JWT`: If the JWT is malformed (bad JSON/JWT format) or is not signed with proper key
+- `MISSING_AUTHENTICATION`: If no authentication is provided (no claim/JWT)

 ### Sending message